electron/electron/docs/development/releasing.md

 npm run bump-release -- patch
 ```

-This will bump the version number in a number of files.
+This will bump the version number in several files.
 See [this bump commit] for an example.

-Most releases will be `patch`-level.
+Most releases will be `patch` level.
 Upgrades to Chrome or other major changes should use `minor`.
 For more info, see [electron-versioning].

 ## Edit the release draft